ddcornwell/phase-0-tracks/version-control/git-definitions.md

 * What is a merge conflict?

 <!-- Sometimes you get merge conflicts when merging or pulling from a branch. -->

+Here to change one thing for a pull request...